How to Enroll in Noncredit Classes

 - Relate personal information found in the Petition for Naturalization

-- Comprehend the structure and functions of the U.S. Federal Government, State Government, and local government.
+- Recall the structure and functions of the U.S. Federal Government, State Government, and local government.

-- Understand the rights and responsibilities of new citizens.
+- Recall the rights and responsibilities of new citizens.

 - Identify the values reflected in the U.S. Constitution.